alexandertornede/meta_as/README.md

 In case you want to generate tables from an existing database, you need to configure the ``database.properties`` file with the connection details and set the config constant ``LOAD_FROM_DB`` (``src/main/java/TableGenerator.java``) from ``false`` to ``true``.

-## 5. Generating Scenarios for a new meta-level
+## 5. Generating Scenarios for a New Meta-level
 This part will most likely not be interesting for you and is only intended for developers:

-### Start experiments for meta-level N
+### Start Experiments for Meta-level N
 1. Copy results for meta-level N-1 from the "output" folder on the server into a new subdirectory in output named "level_{N-1}".
 2. Change "data_folder" in "conf/experiment_configuration" to "data/level_N/"
 2. Change "table" in "conf/experiment_configuration" to "server_results_meta_level_N"